 Can You Merge Two Google My Business Listings

-Two My Business listings can be merged if they represent the same physical business location.
-The process requires contacting support directly and providing documentation to verify ownership and location authenticity.
+Two Google My Business listings can be merged if they represent the same physical business location.
+The process requires contacting Google My Business support directly and providing documentation to verify ownership and location authenticity.
 During the merger, both listings remain active while Google's support team reviews the case.
 Upon successful consolidation, reviews, photos, and ranking signals transfer to a single, optimized profile.
 Guaranteeing the specific requirements and steps guarantees a successful merger outcome.

 Steps to Merge Duplicate GMB Listings